Overview of Eating Disorders

 The initial exercise program will need to be carefully planned and supervised to ensure the client's adherence to a cognitive behavioral therapy program.
 Clients will need to adhere to nutritional and behavioral standards in order to participate in an exercise program.
 A combination of aerobic activities, resistive exercises, stretching, and relaxation methods will provide a balanced approach to exercise with an emphasis on lifelong fitness and promotion of positive body image.4 Clients who have developed excessive exercise habits will need to have specific upper limits on their program.5 Clients with cardiopulmonary complications will need ongoing assessment of heart rate and blood pressure to ensure exercise is performed within a prescribed intensity level.

-A written record of exercise will help clients develop an understanding of their abilities and self-confidence.5 Aerobic exercises can be performed at 50% to 70% of clients' maximum heart rate for up to 45 minutes.4 Use of a treadmill, cycle ergometer, or elliptical trainer is recommended to help clients record and provide feedback on their parameters of exercise.6 Resistive exercises can be performed at moderate intensities, with an emphasis on maintaining good postures and exercise ...
+A written record of exercise will help clients develop an understanding of their abilities and self-confidence.5 Aerobic exercises can be performed at 50% to 70% of clients' maximum heart rate for up to 45 minutes.4 Use of a treadmill, cycle ergometer, or elliptical trainer is recommended to help clients record and provide feedback on their parameters of exercise.6 Resistive exercises can be performed at moderate intensities, with an ...